peterparkedcar165/minecraft_mod_ideas/README.md

 🕸️ Bug: May move faster within cobweb, and climb freely.
 Unaffected by cacti and berry bushes.

 👻 Ghost: Can phase through walls for a very short duration.
 Take increased suffocation damage.
+Increase Evasion by 25%, 50% when in <6 light level.

 🌙 Dark: During night time, Movement Speed +15%, Stealth +25%.